fetchrobotics/fetch-eslint-configuration/README.md

 Run `npm link` in this package directory then run `npm link eslint-config-fetch` in the root directory of the app which should use this config.

 To unlink module from local repository run `npm install` in the app directory.

+# Test
+To test that this configuration works correctly

+1. Install all modules lister under `peerDependencies`

+2. Run `npm test` - it should start lint script